Amir-S-22/pong-Cpp-raylib/README.md

 # ✨ Features

-Box size is set via the box_height / box_width variables in main.cpp
+Box size and speed are set via the box_... variables in main.cpp. <br>
-Box speed is set via the box_speed variable in main.cpp ball starting speed is set via the ball_speed_x/y in main.cpp
+Ball starting speed is set via the ball_speed_x/y in main.cpp

 # 📦 Setup